qentin1741/ARK-Linux-Server-Script/README.md

 A script that will be able to install/start/stop/save/backup your ark server on linux.

 # Description
-The goal of this script is to make it easy as possible for someone to manage their own 'ARK:Survival Evolved' server on a linux distro.
+The goal of this script is to make it easy as possible for someone to manage their own 'ARK:Survival Evolved' server over a linux server.
 This script is still very new but also already has many built in features.

 - Custom configuration file.
 No more needing to dig through the server files.
 - Script version checker.